codepulsar-com/nils/docs/index.md

 In the example `nls` is the folder containing the resource files.

+## Existing Adapters

+_NILS_ is an abstraction layer to NLS.
+The access to the translation is encapsulated by adapters.

+Currently there are two implementations for adapters provided by _NILS_ :

+* For ResourceBundles: Use the class `ResourceBundleAdapter` from `nils-core`.
+* For JSON files: Use the class `GsonAdapter` from `nils-gson-adapter`.
+See [Gson Adapter](gson-adapter.md) for more information.

 ## Extending NILS

 ### Writing your own adapter

-_NILS_ is an abstraction layer to NLS.
-The access to the translation is encapsulated by adapters.

-Currently there is only one implementation for an adapter: ResourceBundles.

-If you need another kind of translation source you can implement your own Adapter.
-(Maybe for JSON or reading from a database).
+If you need another kind of translation source (as the existing ones) you can implement your own Adapter.
+(Maybe for reading translation from a database).

 To extend NILS you must implement the following classes (located in the package `com.codepulsar.nils.core.adapter`):